Matthew Kraemer, Associate Conductor

-In addition to his BPO conducting and lecturing responsibilities, Maestro Ferington is an adjunct Music Faculty member in the Music Department at Buffalo State College teaching his on-line course Music & Political Action, as well as serving as Conductor/Music Director for the new college/community Buffalo State College Philharmonia Orchestra.
-Maestro Ferington also serves as a presenter & facilitator for the Druminar - Team Building Experience headed by the BPO’s principal percussionist Mark Hodges.
+In addition to his BPO conducting and lecturing responsibilities, Ferington is an adjunct professor in the music department at Buffalo State College, teaching his online course Music & Political Action, as well as serving as conductor and music director for the college/community Buffalo State College Philharmonia Orchestra.
+Ferington also serves as a presenter and facilitator for the Druminar - Team Building Experience headed by the BPO’s principal percussionist Mark Hodges.

 In April 2010, in recognition of his 25 years of service to the BPO, he was honored by the musicians of the BPO with a newly commissioned work, Christopher Rogerson’s Luminosity, debuted at the annual Donor Concert with JoAnn Falletta conducting.
 The same week, he was honored by the Buffalo Philharmonic Chorus who presented him with the Jessamine E. Long Award for outstanding contributions to the chorus.
 Later that year, he was honored by the board of the Buffalo Philharmonic Society with a 25th Anniversary Artistic Leadership Award.
 In May 2011 he was honored by the Friends of the BPO Volunteers,and in November 2011 he received the distinguished Friend of the Arts Award from the Buffalo Alumnae Chapter of Sigma Alpha Iota.